 Advanced React Interview Questions

-Here are the advanced questions of react asked in interviews:
+Here are the advanced react interview questions asked in interviews:

 33. What is the Difference Between Controlled and Uncontrolled Components?